aashniharia/GiphyWorld/README.md

 3. **Run the app.** - `npm start`

 ## Implementation details:
-1.The Application implemented is a responsive web application using React.js 2.The Application has a pagination feature to help users browse through the collection of gifs 3.The users can view the details of the gif by clicking on them.
-A detailed view of some important information is shown 4.The users can also filter the gifs by rating type of the gifs(additional feature)
+1. The Application implemented is a responsive web application using React.js
+2. The Application has a pagination feature to help users browse through the collection of gifs
+3. The users can view the details of the gif by clicking on them.
+A detailed view of some important information is shown
+4. The users can also filter the gifs by rating type of the gifs(additional feature)

 The following aspects have been implemented to make this application scalable